-The role of the immune system in guiding and directing the healing response is gaining in importance and this area of osteoimmunology is an exciting new field of research.
-We are investigating how modulation of immune cell responses may be used to enhance the bone healing process, as well as assessing the potential of immune cell characterization to be used as a predictive marker of individual patient healing potential in a personalized medicine approach.
+The immune system is involved in guiding and directing the healing response.
+We are investigating how modulation of inflammation may be used to enhance the bone healing process, as well as assessing the potential of immune cell characterization to be used as a predictive biomarker of the individual healing potential.